 Q: Are the rules different for ORTHOGNATIC SURGERY different from tooth extractions of dental implant placement?

 A: Yes, very different.
 Patients who are undergoing surgical procedures on only one jaw usually go home the same day.
 Patients who are having surgery on both jaws will generally stay overnight.
 Generally it is necessary to wire the jaws together after orthognatic surgery.
 In general, the jaws are immobilized securely with rubber bands for the first 1-2 weeks and then loosely for an additional 3-5 weeks.
 It is very important to discontinue any medication which are â€œblood thinnersâ€ or which may increase your tendency to bleed.
 Please stop taking the following medications at least 2 weeks before surgery.
-Unicare Center For Implant Dentistry will provide specific instructions prior to your surgery date.
+Unicare Center for Cosmetic & Implant Dentistry will provide specific instructions prior to your surgery date.

 Q: Will anesthesia be used?

 A: Unicare Center for Cosmetic & Implant Dentistry will discuss your anesthesia options.
 Our goal is to provide minimal discomfort as possible.

 A: Depending upon your treatment we may administer a local anesthesia such as lidocaine or nitrous oxide.
 For a more involved treatment we may recommend an oral sedation or intravenous sedation.